Where next?

 Find out more about donating your sperm

-Discard them: Some people prefer to discard their sperm.
+Dispose them: Some people prefer to dispose of their sperm.
 Sperm that are no longer needed are simply removed from the freezer and allowed to perish naturally in warmer temperatures.

 You can search for licensed UK clinics on our website here.
 You'll need to enter your postcode and then update your search criteria to look for clinics offering fertility preservation.